 Connect with Jim Priest on LinkedIn.

-Alton Carter is the Director of Youth Ministries at First United Methodist Church in Stillwater, Oklahoma.
-He is the author of The Boy Who Carried Bricks and Aging Out which are books about his life journey from foster care through adulthood.
+Alton Carter is a Career Development Specialist at Meridian Technology Center in Stillwater, Oklahoma.
+He is the author of The Boy Who Carried Bricks and Aging Out which are books about his life journey from foster care through adulthood, as well as the author of two children's books, The Boy Who Dreamed Big and The Boy Who Went to the Library.
 He received his Bachelor’s Degree at Oklahoma State University and is using his story to inspire youth and adults to do all they can to “make the world a better place.”
 He makes his home in Stillwater, Oklahoma with his wife Kristin and their five children.

 “Equip, Adapt and Respond-Creating Student Survivors”